Topaz Buying Guide

 The modest value of most blue topaz creates little incentive for selling synthetics.

 Mystic topaz is a popular enhancement.
-Through a diffusion or vapor deposition process, the surface of a gemstone is coated with colors such as teal, red, and sea green as well as multicolors.
+Through a chemical vapor deposition (CVD) process, the surface of a gemstone is coated with colors such as teal, red, and sea green as well as multicolors.
 Such stones are attractive, but the treatment is not permanent.
 With their extremely thin coating, they must be handled very gently.
 Any scratch or abrasion can mar the surface layer.